johnrileybjss/CsvToCucumberColumns/README.md

 This is a simple utility written in Node.js which converts a CSV file to Cucumber Columnar format

 # Usage
+Note: On first time use, make sure to run `npm install` from the main directory of the project, in order to load the required node modules.

 ## Basic Usage
 `node src/js/convert.js -i /relative/path/to/input-file.csv`
 ## Specify Output File